A Method to Apply Piola-Kirchhoff Stress in Molecular Statics Simulation: Algorithm of Applying Piola-Kirchhoff Stress

 Based on our numerical tests, a slight modification to the values of scaling factors $\alpha$ and $\beta$ (for example, multiplying them by 2) is not likely to jeopardize the convergence of the algorithm, however, it may lead to a different convergence rate.
 Following the same algorithm described above, a first PK stress ${\bf P}^{\text {app}}$ can be also applied by replacing Eq. (\ref{eq: cauchy stress tensor}) with

-The algorithm described above can be integrated to many optimization methods, such as steepest descents, conjugate gradient and damped dynamics.
+The algorithm described above can be integrated to many optimization methods, such as steepest descents and conjugate gradient methods ((both have to be modified to work with forces) as well as damped dynamics.
 Here, we use the MDmin optimization method, as implemented in Atomic Simulation Environment (ASE) package \cite{HjorthLarsen2017a}, to demonstrate a detailed implementation of the algorithm.
 MDmin is a damped dynamics routine where the damping parameter is replaced by a projection of the velocity along the force direction.
-It is simply a modification of the Velocity Verlet molecular dynamics algorithm where all masses are set to one.
+It is simply a modification of the Velocity Verlet molecular dynamics algorithm.
 In addition, the conventional velocity is generalized in order to include the cell degrees of freedom,

 where $\bm v_i$ is the velocity of $i$th atom and $\bm v^*_i$ represents the generalized velocity induced by the generalized forces.
 The procedure of applying a second PK stress is summarized in Algorithm \ref{alg}, where the MDmin method is applied from line 9 to line 16.
 At each time step, the dot product between the forces and the velocity vectors is checked.
 If it is zero, the velocity is set to zero, otherwise, the velocity is projected to the force direction and its magnitude is set equal to the damping parameter.
 The atomic and cell degrees of freedom are both updated by Velocity Verlet.
 The MDmin method can perform very efficiently for large systems because it takes advantage of the physics of the problem.